nfour/serverless-build-plugin/docs/Install & Config.md

 # zip
 #
-# Options to pass to the `yazl` zipping instances
+# Options to pass to the `archiver` zipping instances
 zip:
-  compress: true

-# deploy
-#
-# Whether to deploy.
-# Specify --no-deploy in the CLI to disable this and do a dry run
-deploy: true
+  gzip: true
+  gzipOptions: { level: 5 }

 ```